 This category allows applicants to demonstrate their financial stability based on their business’s most recent full financial year and gross taxable profit.

-• The financial year starts on April 6th and concludes on April 5th of the following year
+- The financial year starts on April 6th and concludes on April 5th of the following year

-• Gross taxable profits refer to the income generated by the business before any deductions (for example expenses)
+- Gross taxable profits refer to the income generated by the business before any deductions (for example expenses)

 Category G: Limited Company Directorship

-Salaried directors of their own company or a company belonging to a family member count as employees of a ‘specified company’ and can apply based on their salary under Category G. If they are not salaried or want to rely on the dividend income from their firm, or a combination of both then they have to apply under category G.
+Salaried directors of their own company or a company belonging to a family member count as employees of a ‘specified company’ and can apply based on their salary under Category G. If they are not salaried or want to rely on the dividend income from their firm, or a combination of both then they have to apply under category G. You’d have to provide evidence from the last tax year of the company.

 What Is a Specified Limited Company?

-A specified limited company refers to a specific type of family business.
+A specified limited company refers to a specific type of business.
 In this kind of company, the applicant or their partner, and potentially other immediate family members, hold significant shares.
 These companies are characterised by close family involvement in their operations and ownership, making their financial assessments for visa purposes more intricate due to the intertwined nature of personal and business finances.
 The term ensures that the income assessment takes into account the unique nature of family-run businesses.

 The required documentation includes comprehensive financial statements and tax returns, offering a transparent view of the individual’s financial contributions through salary and dividends.